 Exercise regulates the heart.
 It sets the blood pulse into the perfect cardiac rhythm.
 Exercise is also a great way to lift your spirits and get into a better mood.
 It works wonders to help me forget about my stress.

-You can start exercising today.
+Start exercising today.
 Start with an early morning walk, play tennis, or learn yoga using free yoga videos on youtube.
 Another easy idea is to use an exercise band to strengthen your arms.

 5 – Exercise your mind.

 By exercising your mind, I mean to get involved in a quiet activity where you can forget about everything else.
 Scrapbooking used to by my escape, and it felt therapeutic.